 - their asthma suddenly becomes worse

-- the person is having an asthma attack and there’s no blue reliever medication available.
+- the person is having an asthma attack and there’s no blue or grey reliever available

 Asthma symptoms in a severe allergic reaction (anaphylaxis)

 People having a severe allergic reaction () can also have asthma-like symptoms.
 If the person has an , follow the instructions.
 If they have known severe allergies and carry an adrenaline autoinjector (also known as an epi-pen), use that before using asthma reliever medication.

 In case of an emergency, call triple zero (000) and ask for an ambulance.